 A priority is on ensuring women and minority owned companies have the capital they need.
 There is assistance programs for small businesses as well as startups or mid-sized companies in Oregon.
 The free grants as well as loan programs are combined with ongoing support including 9but not limited too) free counseling; mentoring; technical assistance; sales help; workshops; networking opportunities and much more.

-Black, female owned, Asian, and other disadvantaged groups can apply for help from the programs below.
+Black women, female owned, Asian, and other disadvantaged groups can apply for financial help, coaching, as well as other services from the programs below.
 While many are based in Portland or Eugene, grants or low cost loans are available statewide.

 Small business loans or free grants for females or minorities in Oregon

 The list below is updated daily.
 New grant resources as well as loans (from lenders, banks, the government, foundations, or charities) will give priority to the disadvantaged.